 Our legal services can help when you negotiate the terms of employment with the employer.
 Have employment contract drafts reviewed by a TEK lawyer.
 This will avoid many future regrets.

 You can turn to our lawyers for advice whenever you have doubts about something related to an employment relationship.
 If you need support for salary negotiation, contact our salary advisors.
 They have several years of experience and access to carefully researched data on salaries in the technology sector both in Finland and abroad.
 The Salary Surveyor application and TEK’s salary recommendations can also help you to estimate an appropriate salary level.

 If you are unemployed, notify us about it as soon as possible.
-You will receive a significant discount on the membership fee, and if you meet the employment criteria, you will receive earnings-related unemployment benefits from the IAET unemployment fund.
+You will receive a significant discount on the membership fee, and if you meet the employment criteria, you will receive earnings-related unemployment benefits from The Unemployment fund for highly educated KOKO.
 You should also use the services of our career coaches when searching for a job.
 See instructions for unemployed members here.

 TEK also arranges events and training that support the development of your professional competence.
 You can also select two professional magazines published by Talentum, either on paper or as a digital version.
 The magazines can be selected in the membership registry.

 TEK membership brings several benefits to small business owners and part-time entrepreneurs.
 Approximately 8% of our members are entrepreneurs and even more are part-time entrepreneurs.
 Nearly a third of our members are interested in entrepreneurship in some form.
 As an entrepreneur member, you can receive legal advice on employment relationships from the perspective of your employer role.
 In addition, you have free access to Fondia’s Virtual Lawyer service, which contains, for example, contract templates and other legal information for entrepreneurs.